These two Nordic capitals are tourist favorites. Here is a guide on getting from Copenhagen to Oslo with options for all budgets and travel styles!

 If you go for the Copenhagen-Gothenburg-Oslo option, here is how the journey will go:

 - The train to Gothenburg leaves from the Copenhagen Central Station, also known as Koebenhavn H (this is what it will say on the booking).
-The station is not connected to the Metro system yet, but it is in the centre.
+The station is not connected to the Metro system yet, but it is in the center.
 Get a bus or a cab if you have a lot of luggage.
 In all other cases, just walk.
 It’s quick and free.

 - Although high-speed trains to Sweden now require border controls and identity checks before you even board the train, the Öresund is a regional train.
 You would stop at the border of Sweden instead.